zigbee-alliance/distributed-compliance-ledger/docs/running-genesis-node.md

 ## Components

-The delivery must consist of the following components:
+The latest release can be found at [DCL Releases](https://github.com/zigbee-alliance/distributed-compliance-ledger/releases).

+The following components will be needed:

-* Binary artifacts:
+* Binary artifacts (part of the release):
     * dcld: The binary used for running a node.
-    * dclcli: The binary that allow users to interact with pool ledger.
+    * dclcli: The binary that allow users to interact with the network of nodes.
-* Genesis transactions file: `genesis.json`
-* The list of alive peers: `persistent_peers.txt`.
-It has the following format: `<node id>@<node ip>,<node2 id>@<node2 ip>,...`.
 * The service configuration file `dcld.service`
+(either part of the release or [deployment](https://github.com/zigbee-alliance/distributed-compliance-ledger/deployment) folder).

 ### Deployment steps

 1. Put `dcld` and `dclcli` binaries to `/usr/bin/` and configure permissions.

+2. Choose the chain ID.
+Every network (for example, test-net, main-net, etc.) must have a unique chain ID.

-2. Configure dclcli:
+3. Configure dclcli:
-    * `dclcli config chain-id dclchain`
+    * `dclcli config chain-id <chain-id>` - the chosen unique chain ID.
     * `dclcli config output json` - Output format (text/json).
     * `dclcli config indent true` - Add indent to JSON response.
     * `dclcli config trust-node false` - Verify proofs for node responses.
-    * `dclcli config node tcp://localhost:26657` - Address of the genesis node.
+    * `dclcli config node tcp://localhost:26657` - Address of the genesis node (this is a local node).

-3. Prepare keys:
+4. Prepare keys:
     * Derive a new private key and encrypt to disk: `dclcli keys add <name>`.
     Expected output format:
         ```json